Fire Door Help & Information

 The parts of a fire door assembly

-As indicated by the ASDMA definition above, fire door assemblies - or fire doorsets, as they are also known - comprise a number of parts and accessories.
+As indicated by the ASDMA definition above, fire door assemblies - or fire door sets, as they are known - comprise a number of parts and accessories.

-All fire door hardware (locks, latches, hinges, etc.) must be to fire rated standard.
-A fire door must also have an automatic closing device: it has to permit the free flow of traffic during everyday use but must be able to self-close in the event of a fire.
+All fire door hardware (locks, latches, hinges, etc.) must be fire rated.
+A fire door must also have an automatic closing device: while it has to permit the flow of traffic during everyday use it must self-close in the event of a fire.

-Internal fire doors should never be propped or wedged open; as well as being hazardous, it is an illegal practice, though one that is frequently observed.
-To facilitate the free flow of traffic in a building without breaking the law, it is advisable to fit a door retainer.
-This type of device will hold a fire door open under normal circumstances but will automatically release the door in a fire situation.
+Internal fire doors should never be propped or wedged open as this stops the fire door to close when a fire starts.
+This practice is fined severely by law enforcement, especially when a fire happens.
+To still allow the free flow of traffic in a building without breaking the law, it is advisable to fit a door retainer.
+This type of device will hold a fire door open under normal circumstances but will automatically release the door in a fire situation and allow the door closer to close the door.

 Where are fire doors needed?